Stephy-Romichan/Stephy-Romichan/README.md

 ## Professional Experience

-### Oracle, Bengaluru, India
+### IBM, Bengaluru, India
-**Associate Consultant**
+**Cloud Full Stack Developer/DevOps**
 *July 2023 – July 2024*

-- Customized Oracle banking applications using **JAVA** and **PL/SQL**, enhancing system performance and aligning with client-specific requirements.
-- Developed custom solutions within the **OBPM module** of **Oracle Flexcube** to automate **MX payment messages**, improving transaction efficiency and compliance.
-- Collaborated with cross-functional teams to analyze client requirements and deliver targeted solutions for seamless integration.
+- Built and deployed **7+ cloud-native APIs** in production, transforming legacy systems into microservices using DevOps and containerization, reducing operational overhead and deployment time by 30–50%.
+- Designed scalable AWS infrastructure with **CloudFormation, Lambda, API Gateway** and multi-region deployments—cutting infrastructure costs by 25% while boosting system uptime and reliability.
+- Automated **CI/CD pipelines** using Tekton and AWS services on OpenShift, improving release efficiency and accelerating delivery cycles.
-- Managed **Oracle Database systems** to ensure high availability and performance for critical financial applications.
+- Optimized **MySQL** database operations, achieving up to 95% reduction in query response time and significantly enhancing application performance for high-traffic financial systems.
+- Engineered ETL pipelines transforming over 23 million records from SQL to **Elasticsearch**, reducing indexing time by 30% and enhancing distributed search accuracy by 40%.
+- Integrated **NLP techniques** for intelligent search applications, improving search precision by 35% and enabling better user experience in data discovery.
 ---
 ## Technical Skills